-The Company hedges a significant portion of its forecasted production to reduce exposure to fluctuations in the price of oil and provide long-term cash flow predictability to manage its business.
-The current direct NGL hedging market is constrained in terms of price, volume, duration and number of counterparties, which limits the Company's ability to effectively hedge its NGL production.
-As a result, currently, the Company directly hedges only its oil production.
-The Company also, from time to time, enters into derivative contracts for a portion of its natural gas consumption.
+In prior years, the Company hedged a significant portion of its forecasted oil production to reduce exposure to commodity price fluctuations and provide long-term cash flow predictability to manage its business.
+The Company also, from time to time, entered into derivative contracts for a portion of its natural gas consumption.
+The direct NGL hedging market has been constrained in terms of price, volume, duration and number of counterparties, which limited the Company's ability to effectively hedge its NGL production.
+As a result, the Company has not directly hedged its NGL production.

-The Company enters into commodity hedging transactions primarily in the form of swap contracts, collars and three-way collars.
+The Company entered into commodity hedging transactions primarily in the form of swap contracts, collars and three-way collars.
 Swap contracts are designed to provide a fixed price.
 Collar contracts specify floor and ceiling prices to be received as compared to floating market prices.
 Three-way collar contracts combine a short put (the lower price), a long put (the middle price) and a short call (the higher price) to provide a higher ceiling price as compared to a regular collar and limit downside risk to the market price plus the difference between the middle price and the lower price if the market price drops below the lower price.

-The Company enters into these transactions with respect to a portion of its projected production to provide an economic hedge of the risk related to the future commodity prices received.
+The Company entered into these transactions with respect to a portion of its projected production to provide an economic hedge of the risk related to the future commodity prices received.
 The Company does not enter into derivative contracts for trading purposes.
-The Company did not designate any of these contracts as cash flow hedges; therefore, the changes in fair value of these instruments are recorded in current earnings.
+The Company did not designate any of its contracts as cash flow hedges; therefore, the changes in fair value of these instruments are recorded in current earnings.
 See Note 8 for fair value disclosures about oil and natural gas commodity derivatives.

-The following table summarizes derivative positions for the periods indicated as of December 31, 2013:
+The following table summarizes derivative positions for the period indicated as of December 31, 2014: